Biden urges Chinese to 'challenge government' on visit

 This did not indicate "US government acceptance of China's requirements for operating in the newly declared ADIZ", the state department said.

-Speaking in Tokyo on Tuesday, Mr Biden said the US was "deeply concerned by the attempt to unilaterally change the status quo in the East China Sea."'Taking sides'
+Speaking in Tokyo on Tuesday, Mr Biden said the US was "deeply concerned by the attempt to unilaterally change the status quo in the East China Sea."

 On Wednesday, Chinese state media criticised Mr Biden's comments.

 "Washington has obviously taken Japan's side," state-run newspaper China Daily said in an editorial.

 "If the US is truly committed to lowering tensions in the region, it must first stop acquiescing to Tokyo's dangerous brinkmanship," it said, adding that Mr Biden should not simply repeat the US's "previous erroneous and one-sided remarks.

 Chinese defence ministry spokesman Geng Yansheng said this week that the zone "is not aimed at any specific country or target, and it certainly does not constitute a threat towards any country or region."

 China's military is "fully capable of exercising effective control" over the zone, Mr Geng added.